 That would make it cheaper than the DJI Spark, which is currently out of stock and has an RRP of £449, suggesting that the Mavic Mini could be a successor to that model.

-There are currently no rumoured release dates for the drone, though DJI does have an event planned for tomorrow August 13 2019 at 2pm GMT.
+There are currently no rumoured release dates for the drone, though DroneDJ has suggested that there might be a DJI event on October 30th to announce it.

 Related: DJI Osmo Action review